bhavik25-cpu/javascript_interview_thory/README.md

 Module Pattern: Closures enable the creation of modules with private and public members, simulating a form of encapsulation and modularity.

 Closures are a powerful feature in JavaScript that allows for the creation of elegant and expressive solutions to various programming problems.
 Understanding closures is essential for writing more advanced and efficient JavaScript code.
+___________________________________________________________________________________________________

+why we have to use closer in javascipt

+In JavaScript, closures are a fundamental concept that allows functions to retain access to variables from their lexical scope even after the outer function has finished executing.
+Closures are essential for several reasons:

+Encapsulation: Closures allow you to create private variables and functions within a scope.
+By enclosing variables and functions within another function, you can control their visibility and prevent them from being accessed or modified from outside the scope.

+Data Hiding: Closures enable you to hide implementation details and expose only necessary interfaces, promoting better code organization and reducing the risk of unintentional modification or misuse of variables.

+Maintaining State: Closures capture the lexical environment at the time of their creation, allowing functions to maintain access to variables even after the outer function has completed execution.
+This capability is particularly useful for maintaining state across multiple function calls, such as in event handlers or callbacks.

+Callback Functions: Closures are commonly used in asynchronous JavaScript programming, especially with callback functions.
+Callback functions can capture variables from their surrounding scope through closures, allowing them to access and manipulate data even after the initial function has finished executing.

+Module Pattern: Closures enable the creation of modules in JavaScript, where variables and functions are encapsulated within a closure, providing a clean and modular structure for organizing code.